open-telemetry/opentelemetry-demo/CONTRIBUTING.md

 ### How to Send Pull Requests

-Everyone is welcome to contribute code to `opentelemetry-dotnet` via GitHub pull requests (PRs).
+Everyone is welcome to contribute code to `opentelemetry-demo-webstore` via GitHub pull requests (PRs).

 To create a new PR, fork the project in GitHub and clone the upstream repo: